Gustavo-Feijo/Gamestore/README.md

 This project is a e-commerce project.
 It uses Next.js, alongside with ShadcnUI components, Auth.js and Prisma.
 The main goal of the project is to create a good looking UI, while developing a working product.
+Most of the main functionalities will be using mocking systems, like payment.
+Seeding will be used for providing the bare minimum for the UI.
+Aiming to mantain the scope, management pages will not be added, such as adding new entries of games, categories, etc.

 ---

 ## Functionalities

 The expected functionalities are as follow:
-- Admin dashboard with the CRUD for games, categories, developers, etc.
 - Mocking sales system, with shopping cart, sales history, etc.
 - Authentication for each user.
 - Review system.